Clueless-Community/fintech-api/.github/ISSUE_TEMPLATE/OTHER_ISSUE.md

 ---
 name: 🆕 Other Issue
-about: Found an issue.
+about: Found any other issue?
 Contribute here!
 title: '<description>'
 labels:
 assignees: ''